syntaqx/weightloss-journal/README.md

 Purchased a few things:

-- [Isopure Protein Powder Chocolate](https://www.amazon.com/dp/B07PHHKV6X) - Time to attempt 2% Milk + Chocolate for better flavor, I'll follow up after I've tried it
+- [Isopure Protein Powder - Dark Chocolate](https://www.amazon.com/dp/B07PHHKV6X) - Time to attempt 2% Milk + Chocolate for better flavor, I'll follow up after I've tried it
 - [NonEcho Men Sauna Vest](https://www.amazon.com/dp/B01767LOYU) - This should be really nice for the Sauna at EoS; Have been doing research that Sauna a few times a week is both good for health, and it's free calories burnt
 - [MEETWOO Mens Compression Pants](https://www.amazon.com/gp/product/B09N8Z11YQ/) - I never seem to have enough because I'm lazy and barely do laundry

 I've unfortunately got a blister on my right foot (2nd smallest toe) which makes it pretty impossible for me to do cardio without aggrevating it.
 Potentially not going to the gym today, or if I do, just going to use the new sauna vest to compensate.
 Plus a little rest for the body is likely good as this is the most I've gone to gym in a week, and my body isn't used to the stress of it.

+### April 7th 2023

+- __Todays Weight:__ 186.2 lbs (UGH SO CLOSE TO 185!)

+- The Isopure Dark Chocolate with Milk is awesome and 38.5% for 400ml (1 scoop + 2% milk)